 When Bryan Buckley tried to describe what life was like in Somalia to his crew working on the 2012 short “Asad,” it was impossible to actually take them to the war-torn region for it would be too dangerous.
 So instead he referred them to Jay Bahadur’s “The Pirates of Somalia” as the definitive resource — in fact, it could be considered the only resource as Bahadur was one of the few Western journalists to dare to report from the country this century.
 In some respects, a professional film crew in search of the details to get their story right from Bahadur’s muckraking was an ironic twist given that Bahadur, a Toronto native who tired of his market research gig, traveled to Somalia in the first place to seek legitimacy as a professional journalist, having as much difficulty figuring out how to be a freelancer as he was at forging relationships with pirate warlords in order to tell their story.

-Remarkably, Bahadur and Peters, the man playing him, didn’t lay eyes on each other before production on “Dabka” started, but a day after the film’s premiere at the Tribeca Film Festival, where no so coincidentally Buckley’s “Asad” first began its march towards an Oscar nomination, both were in good spirits about the end result and shared their experience of putting the film together.
+Remarkably, Bahadur and Peters, the man playing him, didn’t lay eyes on each other before production on “The Pirates of Somalia” started, but a day after the film’s premiere at the Tribeca Film Festival (where it was initially titled “Dabka”), where not so coincidentally Buckley’s “Asad” first began its march towards an Oscar nomination, both were in good spirits about the end result and shared their experience of putting the film together.

 Evan Peters: God, that was really towards the end [of the shoot], wasn’t it?
 The airport stuff.